-Temporary construction emissions associated with the construction of a future shopping center would result from site excavation, site grading, building construction, architectural coatings, and paving activities.
-Short-term emission of ROG, NOx, CO, PM{10} , and $PM{2.5}$ would be generated during the construction activities.
+No emissions would be generated by the change in General Plan designation or Site Utilizatiaon Plan Revision.
+There are no changes to the site or to the buildings proposed with this project.
+However, if future construction takes place on the site, temporary construction emissions associated construction may result from site excavation, site grading, building construction, architectural coatings, and paving activities.
+Short-term emission of ROG, NOx, CO, PM10, and PM{2.5} would be generated during the construction activities.
 Pollutant emission would vary daily, depending on the level of activity, specific operations, and prevailing weather.
-Operational emission associated with the proposed project would result from additional employee trips and additional customer trips.
+Operational emission associated with the proposed project could result from additional employee trips and additional customer trips.